 Blue Wonder Spruce Info

-Blue Wonder is a cultivar of Picea glauca, a dwarf spruce that grows slowly and tops out around six feet (2 meters) tall.
+Blue Wonder is a cultivar of Picea glauca, a dwarf spruce that grows slowly and tops out around 6 feet (2 m.) tall.
 It is known for its color but also the shape, which is nearly a perfect cone, even without trimming.
-For this reason, Blue Wonder is prized for formal gardening, for framing doorways or other garden elements, for screening, and for adding color and textural interest to a border or formal hedge.
+For this reason, Blue Wonder is prized for formal gardening, framing doorways or other garden elements, for screening, and for adding color and textural interest to a border or formal hedge.

 How to Grow a Blue Wonder Spruce